rand-projects/fisb-decode/docs/source/document.rst

   purpose. 'fisb' is a multi-level system that turns binary FIS-B messages into fully independent weather messages.
-* The database part of the system ('harvest') creates .png images, turns vector data into geojson, and manages the FIS-B message base using MongoDB.
+* The database part of the system ('harvest') creates .png images, turns vector data into geoJSON, and manages the FIS-B message base using MongoDB.

 'fisb-decode' is strictly a back-end 'meat and potatoes' system.